 He enjoys Internal Medicine because it “gives you a scope to look at the entire body as a whole with the added bonus of constant patient interaction.”

-Once he completes his residency, he would like to apply for a fellowship in Rheumatology and hopefully stay in the Washington, DC area.
+Once he completes his residency, he would like to apply for a fellowship in Cardiology and hopefully stay in the Washington, DC area.

 Built in the tradition of the best U.S. universities, the University of Medicine and Health Sciences focuses on individualized student attention, small class sizes and recruiting high-quality faculty.
 For these reasons, UMHS is quickly becoming the school of choice among Caribbean medical schools.